Threat of government shutdown ends as Congress passes a temporary funding plan and sends it to Biden

 “All of us have a responsibility to lead and to govern,” said Republican Rep. Mike Lawler of New York.

-The lone House Democrat to vote against the package, Rep. Mike Quigley of Illinois, the co-chair of the Congressional Ukraine Caucus, called it a victory for Russian President Vladimir Putin and “Putin-sympathizers everywhere.”
-He said, “Protecting Ukraine is in our national interest.”
+The lone House Democrat to vote against the package, Rep. Mike Quigley of Illinois, the co-chair of the Congressional Ukraine Caucus, said, “Protecting Ukraine is in our national interest.”

 Associated Press writers Colleen Long and Mary Clare Jalonick contributed to this report.